louisdamico/tic-tac-toe-DAmico/README.md

   CSS
   SASS
   Javascript

 Unsolved Problems:
-  I still need to work on my styling and overall look and feel of how I orignaly set in my wifeframe/ Would like to eventually add some animations.
+  I still need to work on my styling and overall look and feel of how I orignaly set in my wifeframe.
+I need to clean up my folders and organize my code structure a bit more.

 Images: